Tazzios/pdfviewer/README.md

 With embed you can also use % for width
 >width=80%

+### Optional urlparameters

+If you want to link to an page with a pdf embedded you can set give following parameters to open a specific page.

+>?page=[integer]

+>?search=[keyword1]%20[keyword2]

+These do not work with the pdfimage viewer else everone cloud access avery page of the pdf file.

 ## Make pdf 'searchable'
 Create a custom text field (with large pdfs you maybe need multiple fields) copy the text from the pdf in the textfield you can now search for the text with smart search.